-Bilateral trade has increased in recent years, with 2008 U.S. exports valued at almost \$11 billion through September 2008, making the UAE the largest U.S. export market in the Middle East.
+Bilateral trade has increased in recent years, with 2008 U.S. exports valued at over \$15.7 billion, making the UAE the largest U.S. export market in the Middle East.
 The Bush Administration began negotiating a free trade agreement with the UAE in 2004, but did not conclude the negotiations.
 The United States does not import a significant amount of oil from the UAE.
 However, the UAE exports over 2 million barrels of oil per day, making it a key global energy producer.